junttang/AlgorithmDesignAnalysis/README.md

 # AlgorithmDesignAnalysis
 Algorithm Design and Analysis in 2021 second semester

-This repository contains **the practice codes and assignments codes of Sogang Algorithm Design and Analysis(odd student ID class)** in the second semester in 2021.
+This repository contains **the practice codes and assignments codes of Sogang Algorithm Design and Analysis(odd student ID class)** in the second semester, 2021.

 Each assignment/practice is testing students' proper understanding of the algorithms for some NP, NP-Complete, and etc.